gambitproject/gambit/doc/tools.lcp.rst

 :program:`gambit-lcp` reads a two-player game on standard input and computes Nash equilibria by finding solutions to a linear complementarity problem.

 For extensive games, the program uses the sequence form representation of the extensive game, as defined by Koller, Megiddo, and von Stengel [KolMegSte94]_, and applies the algorithm developed by Lemke.
+In that case, the method will find one Nash equilibrium.

 For strategic games, the program uses the method of Lemke and Howson [LemHow64]_.
+In this case, the method will find all "accessible" equilibria, i.e., those that can be found as concatenations of Lemke-Howson paths that start at the artificial equilibrium.
-There exist strategic games for which some equilibria cannot be located by this method; see Shapley [Sha74]_.
+There exist strategic-form games for which some equilibria cannot be found by this method, i.e., some equilibria are inaccessible; see Shapley [Sha74]_.

 In a two-player strategic game, the set of Nash equilibria can be expressed as the union of convex sets.
 This program will find extreme points